CET Film Production at FAMU Study Abroad

 • • Ability to work as part of a team

-All applicants for the CET at FAMU programs are required to submit a portfolio of visual work that will be reviewed by the Portfolio Review Committee and factored into the admission decision.
+All applicants for the CET at FAMU programs are required to submit a portfolio of visual work.
 Learn more about portfolio requirements and the admissions process.

 Application